 A day without driving.
 We explore the alleys, the kasbah, and the markets of the city.
 The blue shines differently depending on the light.

-In the evening farewell dinner with a view of the fortress - time to reflect on the tour.
+Farewell evening with a view of the fortress – time to reflect on the tour.

 Stage: none